CountBricks: What Is a Cutting List for House Builds

 Stage 3: Supplier Collaboration

-• Receive stock length availability and delivery slots back into the same interface.
+• Receive stock availability and delivery options.

 Stage 4: Field Execution